-Attention and attention to detail: Reading and integrating text and illustrations in graphic novels help students slow down as they read and facilitate observation of and focus on details.
+Attention and attention to detail:

+Reading and integrating text and illustrations in graphic novels help students slow down as they read and facilitate observation of and focus on details.
 The short bursts of text empower students who have weak attention skills, helping them focus on language and the unfolding plot while the engaging art holds their attention and draws them into the details.

 Memory: Graphic novels pair visual and verbal storylines, creating additional memory pathways and associations.
 Research shows that our brain processes and stores visual information faster and more efficiently than it does verbal information.
-As a result, incorporating graphic novels into home and school libraries and pairing them with traditional prose texts is an excellent means of promoting verbal skills and memory.
+As a result, incorporating graphic novels into home and school libraries and pairing them skills and memory.